Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 6. What Type of Watch To Wear?

-Different types of wristwatches suit different occasions.
-Deciding about which type to wear comes down to your lifestyle, profession, and hobbies.
+Deciding about which type of watch to wear comes down to your lifestyle, profession, and hobbies.

 Dress watch – an analog dial with an elegant appearance